VeXHarbinger/HDTPluginTemplate/README.md

   * Copy them to the lib folder
   * Verify the project reference versions
 * Set Plug-in Assembly Version
-* Press Ctrl+w,t to see the ToDo list.
+* Press `Ctrl+W,T` to see the ToDo list.
 Make sure to delete any example functionality you don't want to keep

 ![Versions](https://github.com/VeXHarbinger/HDTPluginTemplate/blob/master/Images/LibVersioning.jpg "Checking Versions")